codepoet80/webos-mywatch/README.md

 - 1.0.3 - App preferences are now filtered by whether or not the supported app is installed.
 Building with same ID as mWatch for compatibility.
 - 1.0.4 - Don't grab focus if already running and a notification comes in.
 - 1.0.5 - Add Troubleshooting features for developers.
+- 1.0.6 - Fixed a bug where notifications couldn't be send if a Pre is paired with a TouchPad.